 - 1. Trusts are not separate entities for income tax purposes.
 The tax residence of the persons connected with a trust (that is, the trustees, settlors and beneficiaries) is relevant in determining the tax treatment of income a trustee derives and amounts distributed to beneficiaries as beneficiary income or taxable distributions.
 When the tax residence of persons connected with a trust changes, it usually affects how income is taxed. - 2.
-The normal tax residence rules for individuals and companies apply (as relevant) to the trustee, settlors and beneficiaries, depending on whether the person is a natural person or a company. - The tax residence rules for individuals and companies are explained in IS xx/xx: Tax residence, and summarised in fact sheets IS xx/xx FS 1: Tax residence individuals and IS xx/xx FS 2: Tax residence companies. - 4.
-In applying the tax residence rules to a trustee, the: - natural person tax residence rules apply to any natural person acting in the capacity of trustee; and - company tax residence rules apply to any company acting in the capacity of trustee. - 5.
+The normal tax residence rules for individuals and companies apply (as relevant) to the trustee, settlors and beneficiaries, depending on whether the person is a natural person or a company.

+- 3. The tax residence rules for individuals and companies are explained in IS 25/16 and summarised in fact sheets IS 25/16 FS 1: Tax residence individuals and IS 25/16 FS 2: Tax residence companies. - 4.
+In applying the tax residence rules to a trustee, the: - natural person tax residence rules apply to any natural person acting in the capacity of trustee; and - company tax residence rules apply to any company acting in the capacity of trustee - 5.
 Multiple trustees are treated as a single notional person ("the trustee") when considering tax residence.
 The single notional person is tax resident in New Zealand if any trustee is tax resident here.
 This means any income derived by a trustee, even if non-resident, is treated as derived by a New Zealand tax resident trustee.
 If all the trustees are non-resident, the single notional person is non-resident. - 6.
 Multiple trustees are also treated as a single notional person for the purposes of meeting tax obligations such as filing returns.
 The trustees are jointly and severally liable to satisfy the obligations of the single notional person.
 References to a "trustee" or "trustees" in this fact sheet are to the single notional person. - 7.
 The usual rules about whether amounts are New Zealand-sourced or foreign-sourced are also relevant to how income derived by a trustee and amounts distributed to beneficiaries are taxed.
-However, the tax residence of the settlors (and therefore any change in their tax residence) can change the rules affecting foreign-sourced income.
+However, the tax residence of the settlors (and therefore any change in their tax residence) can change the rules affecting foreign-sourced income. - 8.
+In addition, the trust rules allow settlors, trustees and beneficiaries to make elections to change the way income a trustee derives would otherwise be taxed according to tax residence.
+Elections also affect the classification of trusts and the tax treatment of distributions to beneficiaries. - 9.
+This fact sheet gives an overview of how the tax residence of the persons connected with the trust is relevant to the way in which trustee income, beneficiary income and taxable distributions are taxed.
+There is a more detailed explanation in IS 25/16.
+Persons connected with a trust may need to seek professional advice.